 My toddler was able to move this around, undoing the plate’s grip from my dining room table and countertop.
 It didn’t stick very well to the plastic high chair tray, either.
 The plates, which are designed for ages 6 months and up, are microwave and dishwasher safe.

-Where to Buy $6.98 from Amazon More Articles You Might Enjoy The Best Bibs for Babies of 2019 The Best Straw Cups for Toddlers of 2019 My toddler tried this sustainable straw cup—is it worth it?
+Where to Buy Buy now at Amazon $6.21 from Walmart More Articles You Might Enjoy The Best Bibs for Babies of 2019 The Best Straw Cups for Toddlers of 2019 My toddler tried this sustainable straw cup—is it worth it?
 All the chores your kids should be doing, based on their age